Snowbirding

 As you can see, they are never very far apart.
 Whenever we are gone, they lay on a doggie bed and watch for us in the “doggie window”.

-I never quite finished the fender repair and now I think it will have to wait till we get back to Illinois.
-The sites here are pretty close to be spray painting without upsetting the neighbors.
+I never quite finished the fender repair and now I think it will have to wait till we get back to Illinois (or more).
+The sites here in Tucson are pretty close to be spray painting without upsetting the neighbors.
 I have an area where the color is a bit mismatched and another area where the paint seems to be cracked (perhaps it was too cold when I painted) and the entire area needs a better clear coat once all the base coat work is done.
 One has to look closely to see the defects, but it is WAY better than it was.

 While we were in St George (to be near our daughter’s family for the holidays), they moved from their motorhome to a fifth wheel.
 We spent a lot of time helping them move in and customize their new RV; including building a three-high bunk bed for three of the four grand-girls.